jadecobra/python_tdd_exercises/source/how_to/sleep_duration.rst

             ""
         )

-  I comment out the failing test for a short time, to see the results of the test I just added.
+  I comment out the failing test to see the results of the test I just added

   .. code-block:: python